The Protective Enclave is a physical and/or logical separation of

 are used to save documents/files containing DCL3 data and is

 available only from within the Protective Enclave.
-Transfer file
+A transfer file

-from outside the Protective Enclave to transfer files into and out
+from outside the Protective Enclave as a temporary area for transferring files into and out

-file shares are protected by data loss prevention (DLP) controls
+file share is protected by data loss prevention (DLP) controls that

-that do not allow DCL3 data to leave the Protective Enclave.
+do not allow documents flagged as containing DCL3 data to leave the Protective Enclave.

 - E-mail: Access to E-mail is not allowed from inside the Protective